freeskylier/lier/[developers]-Coding-Guidelines.md

 ##Branches
 1. We follow the branching strategy described in more detail [here](http://nvie.com/posts/a-successful-git-branching-model/)
 1. In general all work should take place on **feature branches**.
-In many cases those branch names will correspond with the number of the actual ticket.
-Depending on the feature, those branches will be merged into **either the devel branch or the current release branch**, with the current release branch being reserved for changes going into the next version.
-As such, they should generally only contain more stable changes while more destabilizing changes should be merged to devel for inclusion in the subsequent release.
+In most cases those branch names will correspond with the number of the actual ticket prepended with "issue-" to avoid potential conflicts with commit short codes (happens surprisingly often when ticket numbers get large apparently).
+Depending on the feature, those branches will be merged into **either the devel branch or the current release branch**, with the current release branch being reserved for changes going into updates to the current beta.
+As such, they should generally only contain more stable changes while more destabilizing changes should be merged to devel for inclusion in the subsequent, as yet unreleased beta version.

 ##Priorities
 Priorities are tracked as labels in GitHub.
 All issues in the short-term milestone should have priorities, and engineers should work on issues in order of priority as they see fit.